ktmathews89/cg_summer_2018/lesson_10/4_cg_ed_3.md

 # CG Education - Javascript Part III

 ### Intro
-To complete the challenges in this section, you should know about anonymous functions and object.
+To complete the challenges in this section, you should know about [anonymous functions](http://helephant.com/2008/08/23/javascript-anonymous-functions/) and objects.

 To start, go ahead and open your terminal, navigate to that project, and make sure all your work from the last CG Education JS Practice is committed with git.
 Now open the project directory with your text editor and let's begin!